Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 The Indian "talent" wastes time in doing pointless things like college projects (which aren't practical atall and most copy from the internet)

 ![meme](/well_trained.jpg)

-The education system needs a major reform, The Government Of India has introduced NEP (National Education Policy) that *attempts* to fix this problem, but I don't see this improving things as of now.

 That was about the people who are motivated to get a job and earn money.
 But surprisingly, there are people who want to do.. *nothing*